‘What he did to me was a crime’: Cuomo executive assistant who filed criminal complaint breaks silence

 “What he did to me was a crime,” she told Duncan.
 “He broke the law.”

 Commisso told Duncan that Cuomo began giving her “hugs with kisses on the cheek” and at one point Cuomo hugged her, quickly turned his head and kissed her on the lips.
-Commisso said she was too afraid to say anything.
+Commisso also said Cuomo groped her — “he touched me, not only once, but twice” — and said she was too afraid to say anything.

 “I didn’t say anything this whole time.
 People don’t understand that this is the governor of the state of New York,” Commisso told Duncan.
 “There are troopers that are outside of the mansion and there are some mansion staff.
 Those troopers that are there — they are not there to protect me.
 They are there to protect him.”